Dasyphyllum excelsum

-Dasyphyllum excelsum is a species of flowering plant in the family Asteraceae.
-Known as bulli in Chile.
-This plant is known to occur in parts of South America, in Chile it occurs from Quillota to Cauquenes (32 to 35°S) between 190 and 800 m above sea level, a specific location of occurrence being in central Chile within the Cerro La Campana forests in association with the endangered Chilean wine palm, Jubaea chilensis.
+Dasyphyllum excelsum (known as bulli in Chile) is a species of flowering plant in the family Asteraceae.
+This species is endemic to Chile, occurring from Quillota to Cauquenes (32 to 35°S) between 190 and 800 m above sea level, a specific location of occurrence being in central Chile within the Cerro La Campana forests in association with the endangered Chilean wine palm, Jubaea chilensis.

+Plants of the World Online assigns the name Archidasyphyllum excelsum for this species.